thecodewarrior/Hooked/src/main/resources/assets/hooked/default_config/hooked.resources/README/README.md

 ```

 - `"type"` - The [hook type](#hook_types).
-- `"name"` - The hook ID.
+- `"id"` - The hook ID.
 This must be unique and lowercase, and if it is changed or removed any hooks with the old ID will not function.
 - `"count"` - The hook count.
 - `"range"` - The range in blocks.
 - `"speed"` - The speed of hooks being fired in blocks per tick.